Unit 7: Promoting Oral Health

 Core ideas you must understand for this topic

-• Radiography: Knowledge of ionising radiation regulations, positioning of dental X-ray equipment, and the role of the dental nurse in taking and processing radiographs safely.
+• Radiography: Knowledge of ionising radiation regulations, positioning techniques, and safety protocols for taking dental X-rays, including the role of the dental nurse in supporting the dentist.

-• Medical Emergencies: Recognition and initial management of common emergencies such as syncope, hypoglycaemia, and anaphylaxis, including the use of emergency drugs and equipment.
+• Medical Emergencies: Recognition and initial management of common emergencies such as syncope, anaphylaxis, and cardiac arrest, including the use of emergency drugs and equipment.

 Learning Objectives